stevenschmatz/stevenschmatz.github.io/_posts/2017-12-07-intermediate-dynamic-programming.markdown

 In this post, we discussed doing DP in the case with a grid of values and also with a tree of values.
 We also introduced decorator-based caching methods, which can be used to express our code recursively while still having table-filling behavior.
+The final post in this series explores an [application of dynamic programming in reinforcement learning](https://stevenschmatz.github.io/blog/2017/12/11/dynamic-programming-in-policy-iteration/).